microsoft/cordova-plugin-code-push/CONTRIBUTING.md

 All possible testing configurations have tasks!

-The flags should be ordered as follows: android, ios, uiwebview, wkwebview, core, npm, fast, clean
+The platforms are ordered as follows: android, ios-uiwebview, ios-wkwebview

 To run the core unit tests on Android:
 ```
-gulp test-android-core
+gulp test-android --core
 ```

 To run all of the unit tests on iOS with the UIWebView and pull the plugin from NPM:
 ```
-gulp test-ios-uiwebview-npm
+gulp test-ios-uiwebview --npm
 ```

 To run all of the unit tests on Android and iOS with the UIWebView without building first: